kjgarza/homepage/index.md

   block: feature-1
   media_alignment: Right
   slug: development
-  headline: <strong>Customize Blocks</strong><span class="light">Experienced in a range of technologies.
-From setting up AWS infrastructure using Terraform, to developing front-end apps in both React, Ember, and Vue.
-Passing through developing Rails-based REST and GraphQL APIs.</span>
+  headline: <strong>Experienced in a range of technologies</strong><span class="light"> used in front-end, back-end and infrastructure.</span>
-  content: Architected and implemented and Usage Metrics processing pipeline(inc. REST API, queueing, display)that is currently used by hundreds of organizations worldwide.
-Engineered the developed a set of web components (in VueJs, using CustomElements) that targeted customers with low development resourcing.
+  content: Architected and implemented and Usage Metrics processing pipeline <a class="kglink" href="https://github.com/datacite/sashimi">(inc. REST API, queueing, display)</a> that is currently used by hundreds of organizations worldwide.
+Engineered the developed a set of web components <a class="kglink" href="https://github.com/datacite/spitz">(in VueJs, using CustomElements)</a> that targeted customers with low development resourcing.
+Experienced on setting up AWS infrastructure using <a class="kglink" href="https://github.com/datacite/mastino"> Terraform </a>, to developing front-end apps in both <a class="kglink" href="https://github.com/datacite/bracco">React</a> and <a class="kglink" href="https://github.com/datacite/bracco">Ember</a>.
+Passing through developing <a class="kglink" href="https://github.com/datacite/lupo"> Rails-based REST</a> and <a class="kglink" href="https://github.com/datacite/lupo/tree/master/app/graphql"> GraphQL APIs</a>

   media:
     image: "/uploads/2022/02/18/code.png"
     alt_text: Customize Blocks
-- template: 1-column-text
+# - template: 1-column-text
-  block: one-column-1
+#   block: one-column-1
-  slug: responsive
+#   slug: responsive
-  headline: 16 Fully Responsive Design Blocks
+#   headline: 16 Fully Responsive Design Blocks
-  content: |
+#   content: |
-    The Design Blocks can be used without Forestry but to harness the power of Blocks we recommend using <a href="https://forestry.io">Forestry</a>".
-Once the site is imported you can immediately create new sites and make them fully customizable.
+#     The Design Blocks can be used without Forestry but to harness the power
+#     of Blocks we recommend using <a href="https://forestry.io">Forestry</a>".
+Once the site is imported you can immediately
+#     create new sites and make them fully customizable.
 - template: content-references
   block: references-1
   headline: Published Work